kar-ab/Labelling_utilities/README.md

 ### 2. Generating 2D bounding boxes for Poles like structures using semantic segmentation and polygons

  Detecting static objects like poles are crucial for localization/ SLAM algorithms.
-In this [notebook](./bb_pole_semseg_poly.ipynb), the main focus is to detect the poles, more importantly the vertical part of poles.
+In this [notebook](./bb_pole_semseg_poly.ipynb), the main focus is to generate bounding boxes for poles, more importantly the vertical part of poles.
 Once detected, distance to the poles can be obtained lidar projection or stereo depth images.

    a. **Input-**   Cityscapes dataset - (RGB images + semantic segmentation + polygon mask for poles)